huggingface/lerobot/README.md

 We also support training on multiple GPUs and in different precisions with [Accelerate](https://huggingface.co/docs/accelerate/basic_tutorials/launch#using-accelerate-launch)

 To perform distributed training you should use the `accelerate launch` command.
 Here’s an example of launching a training script across multiple GPUs :
-(Note: Make sure you install accelerate with `pip install accelerate`)
+(Note: Make sure you install accelerate with `pip install accelerate`, as it is optional and not installed as part of the main setup steps)

 ```bash
 accelerate launch --num_processes=2 lerobot/scripts/train.py \